-VISITS BY PARENTS, RELATIVES, FRIENDS AND POLICY CONCERNING CAMPERS AND STAFF LEAVING CAMP
+■ VISITS BY PARENTS, RELATIVES, FRIENDS AND POLICY CONCERNING CAMPERS AND STAFF LEAVING CAMP

 Visitors must check in at the office and receive permission from one of the directors before proceeding further.
 If permission is granted, the person who is receiving the visit will be paged and asked to come to the front office.
-Most visits will be conducted on the front porch of the Big House, however, should the visitor receive permission to proceed through the camp, they will do so in the company of a staff member or their child.
+Most visits will be conducted at the Hostess Office, however, should the visitor receive permission to proceed through the camp, they will be issued a visitors pass.
 Under no circumstances may a camper leave the cabin or assigned activity area with anyone, including their parents, without the express permission of one of the Directors.

 Only the Directors may grant permission for a camper to leave camp with anyone, including their parents.
-Each camper's file contains a permission form signed by the parents detailing the circumstances in which a youngster may leave camp.
 Every camper must be signed out every time they leave camp.
-At the end of the session, they must be checked out by office staff.
-A camper will be considered an absentee on the opening day of the session (or otherwise) if he/she is not on the property by Tattoo.
-At that time the Director will ordinarily call the camper's family.
+A camper will be considered an absentee if the hostess informs the director he is not on the property by Tattoo.
+At that time the director will ordinarily call the camper's family.

-With the exception of scheduled days and evenings off, staff members may not leave the camp property without the express permission of one of the camp Directors and all absences from the camp must be evidenced on the check-out sheet.
+With the exception of scheduled days and evenings off, staff members may not leave the camp property without the express permission of one of the camp directors and all absences from the camp must be evidenced on the check-out sheet.
 Leaving camp without permission may result in dismissal.